Date: 22 May 2016. Carbon Monoxide Alarms and Batteries.

 Carbon monoxide is lighter than air.
 The alarm

-needs to be place above your breathing space.
+needs to be placed above your breathing space.

 When I learned this I moved the alarm to an